FAQs for "Adding a New Inspection"

 25. What are the next steps after finalizing an inspection?

-• After finalizing an inspection, it can be reviewed, updated, or reopened as necessary.
-Regularly review completed inspections to ensure compliance and address any issues identified during the process
+A: After finalization, the inspection can be reviewed, updated, or reopened.
+Regularly review inspections to ensure compliance and address any issues.